zumasys/docs/site/jbase/get-started/docker-container/README.md

 ## Access

 Containers usually do NOT run telnet or ssh.
-You can docker exec and jump directly from cmd into a docker.
-If you need to run ssh you must install ssh (via yum) and run ssh manually from a prompt (We will show to do this later)
+You can "docker exec" and jump directly from cmd into a docker.
+If you need to run ssh, you must install ssh (via yum) and run ssh manually from a prompt (We will show how to do this later)

 ## Port forwarding